BepInEx/BepInEx.Utility.IL2CPP/README.md

 ## Graphics Settings
 Change graphics settings like resolution, full screen and vSync in the [Configuration Manager](https://github.com/sinai-dev/BepInExConfigManager/releases)

+## Enable Resize
+Enable window resizing when in windowed mode.
+An overhaul of [Enable Resize from BepInEx project](https://github.com/BepInEx/BepInEx.Utility) made to increase compatibility.

+## Mute In Background
+Mute a game when it loses focus, i.e. when alt-tabbed.
+Ported form [BepInEx Utility](https://github.com/BepInEx/BepInEx.Utility).

+## Enable Full Screen Toggle
+Allow toggling full screen with alt+enter in games where that has been disabled.
+Ported form [BepInEx Utility](https://github.com/BepInEx/BepInEx.Utility).

 ## Message Center
 A simple plugin that shows any log entries marked as "Message" on screen.
 Ported form [BepInEx Utility](https://github.com/BepInEx/BepInEx.Utility)<br>
 Plugins generally use the "Message" log level for things that they want the user to read.